NixOS/rfcs/rfcs/0088-nixpkgs-breaking-change-policy.md

 [broken](https://nixos.org/manual/nixpkgs/stable/#sec-standard-meta-attributes).
 8. The maintainer can now merge to the target branch.

-This procedure should not result in a failing package build in the target branch at any point.
+This procedure should not result in a failing channel build in the target branch at any point.

 # Drawbacks

-This delays the merge of “core” derivations as the author needs to wait for sub-packages to be tested and possibly fixed up to the 7 day threshold.
+This delays the merge of "core" derivations as the author needs to wait for sub-packages to be tested and possibly fixed up to the 7 day threshold.

 # Alternatives